Meet the Governors

 Victoria was elected as a parent governor in November 2018 and has a child in year 2.
 Victoria's strong background and diverse experience in education drive her role as governor.
 Her interests lie in progressing STEAM (Science, Technology, Engineering, Arts and Maths) interventions, reflected in her studies for a PhD in science education with the University of Warwick.
-Prior to the birth of her chidren she worked with Goldsmiths University as a lecturer in Education, where she worked with prominent educationalists to progress creative interdisciplinary pedagogy.
+She works alongside prominent educationalists at Goldsmiths University as a lecturer in Education, to progress creative, interdisciplinary pedagogy.
 Having worked as a successful Teacher of Physics (Head of Physics, Gifted and Talented Co-ordinator) for many years at an Outstanding school, she is well-grounded in high expectations for inclusive education; an ethos that permeates through her role as governor.

 Victoria has developed the Communications working group, focused on parent-governor communications.